-Dhara was born in London and is of Sri Lankan heritage.
-Her outlook on life was shaped very early on as a young child when her mother ( who was a teacher in Central London), escaped an extremely violent and abusive husband.
-Her mother, unusually for that time (70s), then bought a house on her own.
-This at a time when a man’s signature was required for such a purchase!!!
-She grew up in a single parent household where her father paid no maintenance.
-Dhara’s passion for all things London was formed very early on in her childhood.
+Dhara was born in London and is of Sri Lankan heritage.Her outlook on life was shaped very early on as a young child, when her mother ( who was a teacher in Central London), escaped an extremely violent and abusive husband.
+Her mother, unusually for that time ('70s), then bought a house on her own - at a time when a man’s signature was required for such a purchase!!!
+Dhara grew up in a single parent household where her father paid no maintenance.
+She is fully appreciative of the many battles that women face.

 She always enjoyed singing and writing songs.
 She was regularly given the “lead” at school”.
 Her very first gig was at Ronnie Scotts.
 However, her mother became very ill at the start of her legal career and as the love for her mother prevailed, She gave up her legal career and along with that, she gave up her aspiring musical career too.
 She became a carer for 11.5 years until her mother passed away.